saitnyalcin/react-parallax-view/README.md

 ## React Parallax View

-This application is the example of how we can implement the parallax view in the react application.
+This application is the example of how we can implement the parallax view in the react application